-- If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony 20 [Edition] > \$\frac{\sqrt{1}}{\sqrt{2}}\$ Service Launcher. - If Service Launcher is already running, click on its icon st in the system tray.
+- 2. Do one of the following: - If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony24 [Edition] > St. Service Launcher. - If Service Launcher is already running, click on its icon 🛼 in the system tray.

-- In the Application parameters section of the Preferences tab, make sure that the Launch on login option is checked, so that services configured in Service Launcher automatically launch when you log in to your account. - 4.
+- 3. In the Application parameters section of the Preferences tab, make sure that the Launch on login option is checked, so that services configured in Service Launcher automatically launch when you log in to your account. - 4.
 Select the WebCC tab. - 5.
 Check the Launch when Service Launcher starts option. - 6.
 To make sure users must enter their password when logging in to WebCC, check the Authentication option. - 7.
 By default, WebCC will use port 8080.
 If you want to use a specific port to connect to WebCC, type it in the Port field. - 8.
 Click on Launch to verify that WebCC launches successfully through Service Launcher using the selected parameters. - 9.
 In the top menu, select Server > Save All Settings.